Keep away: Rules

-While the game is often played for fun, it is also frequently used as a form of bullying, where a personal item (such as a backpack) is taken from the victim and the bullies throw it between each other as they try to catch it.
+While the game is often played for fun, it is also frequently used as a form of bullying, where a personal item (such as a backpack) is taken from the victim and the bullies throw it between each other as the victim tries to catch it.

 Variations

 Like other children's games, this game has many variations to shape it in the manner they like to play.
 Some common variations are: